 Collectively, about 3.4 hours of a Zoomer’s day is spent online watching videos.
 When faced with the idea of a media platform disappearing, the generation picked video as the one that they would miss the most, above gaming, social media, digital music and Google Search.

 Undeniably, video is an indispensable part of their lives.

 The last decade or so has seen the rise of a visual online culture.
 This means a text-dominated internet has evolved into one where visual media rules.

 This new culture can be seen through the popularity of social platforms but has also manifested itself in developments like Animojis or the use of GIFs.
 Spending so much time online, Gen Z is constantly looking for ways to bridge the digital gap and have their online activity reflect the richness of in-person interactions.

 Combining visuals, audio and text, video has emerged as one of the go-to tools for this.
 After all, why type out how you feel when you can show it with a viral reaction clip?
 Why send photos of a new product or service when you can share a video that walks future customers through the experience?

 With Gen Z constantly using video to communicate themselves, it’s a no-brainer that brands and organisations need to start speaking the same language.
 When it comes to communicating with your customers, find opportunities where video can better serve your goal.

 For example, it’s great at making complex info simple.
 Getting a mortgage can be a confusing process, especially for first-time homebuyers.
 While Gen Z are young, a whopping 83% are looking to purchase a house within the next decade, meaning video is a communication tool lenders need to have in their arsenal.

-Rocket Mortgage had the right idea with their Personalized Video.
+Rocket Mortgage had the right idea with their Personalised Video.
 Using customer data about credit, income and assets, the video breaks down the numbers in an easy-to-understand format.
-And it offers a personalized congratulations too.
+And it offers a personalised congratulations too.